Boss goes extra mile so workers don't miss out on Deepavali cheer

 After the initial surprise, the beaming workers made video calls to their family members overseas and showed them what their boss had done.

-Speaking in Tamil, Mr Muniasami said: "My wife was jealous.
+Speaking in Tamil, Mr Muniasami, who goes by only one name, said: "My wife was jealous.
 She said although I am alone here, I seem to be having a better Deepavali than my relatives back home."

 Usually, his home town is abuzz with fireworks and festive fairs as Deepavali approaches.